marcusgchan/reci-one/README.md

 ## Tech Stack
 - This is an app bootstrapped according to [Create T3 App](https://create.t3.gg/), also known as the T3-Stack
-- T3-Stack: NextJs, Next Auth, Prisma, TailwindCSS
+- T3-Stack: NextJs, Next Auth, tRPC, Prisma, TailwindCSS
 - Images are stored in S3 in production and in a minIO container during local development
 - Using PlanetScale for production and MySQL docker image for local development
 - Docker is used for the dev environment